Adopt a Cocker Spaniel

 They're often mistreated, don't receive the best care, and their food is often substandard; they're certainly not part of a loving home.

-Puppy farmers don't give their pups the socialization and human contact they need during their first few weeks of life to help them reach their full potential.
+Puppy farmers don't give their pups the socialisation and human contact they need during their first few weeks of life to help them reach their full potential.

 4. Extra Health & Happiness!